Instantly Open Hips and Deepen Your Squat!

 One of the best ways to get better at squatting is to spend more time in a squatted position – seems fitting, right?
 This can be done by sitting in the ape position, or a fuller range of motion squat.
 Think of squatting so far that your bottom is nearly touching the ground.

-This position is super vital for opening up your hips and lower back, while also giving your calf muscles a nice stretch.
+This position is super vital to achieve open hips and a relaxed lower back, while also giving your calf muscles a nice stretch.

 Set Up: Start out standing with a roughly shoulder width foot stance.
 This will vary from person to person as some people prefer a wider stance and others tend to enjoy a more narrow foot placement.